Backup & Restore

 Browse the contents of a storage location:

-rdc storage browse my-storage -m server-1
+rdc storage browse --name my-storage

 Best Practices